apalache-mc/apalache/docs/src/tutorials/good-parts.md

 ## Tip 1: Use smart TLA+ instead of explicit iteration

 The [Apalache
-antipatterns](../apalache/antipatterns.html#incremental-computation) mention
+antipatterns](../apalache/antipatterns.md#incremental-computation) mention
-that one should not use explicit iteration (e.g., `FoldSet` and `FoldSeq`), unless it is really needed.
+that one should not use explicit iteration (e.g., [`FoldSet` and `FoldSeq`](../apalache/principles/folds.md)), unless it is really needed.
 In this tip, we present a concrete example that demonstrates how explicit iteration makes Apalache slower.

 In our example, we model a system of processes from a set `Proc` that are equipped with individual clocks.
 These clocks may be completely unsynchronized.